| |

 bottles so you can stay properly hydrated on a

 long ride.
-The problem is, by the time you
+By the time you

 you can hardly force yourself to drink it even